paulpls/rpg-prototype/README.md

 ## About
 A simple RPG prototype for the LÖVE framework, created as proof-of-concept.

+Currently a work in progress.